FreakinWard/nextjs-boilerplate/.pipelines/app/README.md

-## Azure DevOps CI/CD Pipeline
+## Client-app CI/CD Pipeline

 # Getting Started

-The ci/cd pipeline is responsible for building, testing, deploying, and releasing this app.
+The ci/cd pipeline is responsible for building, testing, deploying, and releasing the client-app.

 ## Pipeline